Personal Guarantees In Texas Real Estate

 Clauses Favorable to the Lender

-Lenders want a personal guaranty to be as expansive and all-inclusive as possible.
-This is an example of a lender-oriented guaranty clause:
+Lenders want a personal guaranty to be as expansive, enduring, and all-inclusive as possible.
+This is an example of a basic lender-oriented guaranty:

-AS AN INDUCEMENT TO LENDER TO EXTEND AND/OR CONTINUE TO EXTEND CREDIT AND OTHER FINANCIAL ACCOMMODATIONS TO BORROWER, AND FOR OTHER CONSIDERATION AND VALUE RECEIVED, GUARANTOR UNCONDITIONALLY, ABSOLUTELY, AND IRREVOCABLY PERSONALLY AND INDIVIDUALLY GUARANTEES THE PROMPT AND FULL PAYMENT AND PERFORMANCE OF THE GUARANTEED INDEBTEDNESS (INCLUDING WITHOUT LIMITATION THE NOTE AND THE DEED OF TRUST) WHEN SAME FALLS DUE, IS REQUIRED, OR IS DECLARED BY LENDER TO BE DUE AND PERFORMABLE, AND AT ALL TIMES THEREAFTER.
-THIS GUARANTY IS AN INDEFINITE AND CONTINUING OBLIGATION OF GUARANTOR.
-THIS GUARANTY SHALL BE A CONTINUING OBLIGATION OF AND AGAINST GUARANTOR’S ESTATE IF GUARANTOR IS DECEASED.
+AS AN INDUCEMENT TO LENDER TO EXTEND AND/OR CONTINUE TO EXTEND CREDIT AND OTHER FINANCIAL ACCOMMODATIONS TO BORROWER, AND FOR OTHER CONSIDERATION AND VALUE RECEIVED, GUARANTOR UNCONDITIONALLY, ABSOLUTELY, AND IRREVOCABLY PERSONALLY AND INDIVIDUALLY GUARANTEES THE PROMPT AND FULL PAYMENT AND PERFORMANCE OF THE GUARANTEED INDEBTEDNESS (INCLUDING WITHOUT LIMITATION THE NOTE AND THE DEED OF TRUST AS THEY MAY BE AMENDED OR MODIFIED) WHEN SAME FALLS DUE, IS REQUIRED, OR IS DECLARED BY LENDER TO BE DUE AND PERFORMABLE, AND AT ALL TIMES THEREAFTER.
+THIS GUARANTY IS AN INDEFINITE AND CONTINUING OBLIGATION OF GUARANTORAND AGAINST GUARANTOR’S ESTATE IF GUARANTOR IS DECEASED.

 In addition, the lender may insist that the guarantor waive: